raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ## Relation to EDNS(0) TCP Keepalive Option

-The inactivity timeout value in the Keepalive TLV (DSOP-TYPE=1) has similar intent to the EDNS(0) TCP Keepalive Option {{!RFC7828}}.
+The inactivity timeout value in the Keepalive TLV (DSO-TYPE=1) has similar intent to the EDNS(0) TCP Keepalive Option {{!RFC7828}}.
-A client/server pair that supports DSOP MUST NOT use the EDNS(0) TCP KeepAlive option within any message after a DSOP session has been established.
+A client/server pair that supports DSO MUST NOT use the EDNS(0) TCP KeepAlive option within any message after a DSO session has been established.
-Once a DSOP session has been established, if either client or server receives a DNS message over the session that contains an EDNS(0) TCP Keepalive option, this is an error and the receiver of the EDNS(0) TCP Keepalive option MUST immediately
+Once a DSO session has been established, if either client or server receives a DNS message over the session that contains an EDNS(0) TCP Keepalive option, this is an error and the receiver of the EDNS(0) TCP Keepalive option MUST immediately